-Check out the following links to some newsletters I have published (the most recent publication is only available for members, but made public at the end of each season.
+Check out the links below to some newsletters I have published.
+The most recent publication is only available for members, but made public at the end of each season.
 So, check back soon for the Summer 2019 edition.

 Excited to see Outer Banks Wild Mustangs!

 I have been in love with the Outer Banks since the first time I visited (1997).
 I feel like I am crossing into Heaven when driving across that bridge connecting the mainland to the island.
 I have hoped to see the wild ponies forever and finally did.
 A friend from Indiana came down with 4 wheel drive and we were off on an adventure toward the northern part of the OBX.
 It was so worth the rough ride on the sand.

 Kitty & Flower Wins Cute Pet Photo Contest